 Psychology Today reports dogs are now being trained specifically for help with those with cognitive decline.
-The first is in Israel and was the brainchild of Dafna Golan-Shemesh, a social worker with expertise in caring for Alzheimer's patients and her partner Yariv Ben-Yosef, a professional dog trainer.
+The first is in Israel and was the brainchild of Dafna Golan-Shemesh, a social worker with expertise in caring for Alzheimer's patients, and her partner Yariv Ben-Yosef, a professional dog trainer.

-A similar project was initiated by students at Scotland's Glasgow School of Art's Product Design Department and then further developed by a partnership between Alzheimer Scotland, Dogs for the Disabled and Guide Dogs Scotland.
+A similar project was initiated by students at Scotland's Glasgow School of Art's Product Design Department and then further developed by a partnership between Alzheimer Scotland, Dogs for the Disabled, and Guide Dogs Scotland.

-Whether you have a certified service dog or just a four-legged friend to provide companionship, these animals can be an important part of everyday life for anyone who is getting older and suffering from physical or cognitive difficulties.
+Whether you have a certified service dog or just a four-legged friend to provide companionship, these animals can be an important part of everyday life for anyone getting older and suffering from physical or cognitive difficulties.